windhandel/angular-http-deserializer/README.md

 Reason: Dates may be cast from 2 types, string and number.
 Null or undefined are simply returned.
  If an unexpected data type is found, an exception is thrown.
 Message: Date cannot be cast from type ${typeString}

+# Example Project

+[Here is a sample project commit](https://github.com/windhandel/angular-6-registration-login-example/commit/c6875c1ed6c077935568a25f6d0347e3b53445cd?diff=split) if you'd like to view the changes necessary to implement the angular-http-deserializer.